What is the price of recruitment agency sercies? How much does it cost to work with a recruitment agency?

 - the search to the end without the limit of the presented candidates with the possibility of modifying the search area whenever it is needed in the conducted project.

 Sometimes it is also necessary/expected that the consultant leading the project will attend all client’s meetings with the candidates.
 This of course means additional working hours for the consultant.

-The reluctance to talk about the price on the agency side without knowing more about what is expected of the process is also due to the fact that sometimes clients compare the price of completely different services.
+The reluctance to talk about the price of recruitment agency side without knowing more about what is expected of the process is also due to the fact that sometimes clients compare the price of completely different services.
 It’s just as if they were comparing the supply of building materials to build a house with the cost of having a house built by an experienced contractor who will give a guarantee for a specific length of service.
 Both methods will lead to the construction of a house.
 However, each will require different time, different experience, different resources on the part of the contracting party and will finally cost differently.

 It may also happen that it is necessary/expected for the consultant leading the project to attend all the client’s meetings with the candidates.
 Such requirement obviously means additional working hours for the consultant.